-- When children have an illness that means they will be away from school for over five days, the school will do all it can to send material home, so that they can keep up their school work. - If the absence is likely to continue for an extended period, or be a repetitive absence, the school will contact the support services, so that arrangements can be made for the child to be given some tuition outside school. - All medical absences must now be accompanied by medical evidence.
+- When children have an illness that means they will be away from school for over five days, the school will do all it can to send material home, so that they can keep up their school work. - If the absence is likely to continue for an extended period, or be a repetitive absence, the school will contact the Local Authority, so that arrangements can be made for the child's education in line with our "Supporting pupils at school with medical conditions and/or health needs" Policy. - All medical absences must now be accompanied by medical evidence.
 This can be an appointment card or letter from a GP or hospital doctor.